Ajowan – Trachyspermum copticum

 Cajeput – Melaleuca cajaputi

-Similar uses to tea-tree, such as, insect bites, oily skin and radiation burns.
-In New Zealand it is used for respiratory ailments, such as, bronchitis, sore-throat and colds.
+Similar uses to tea-tree, such as insect bites, oily skin, and radiation burns.
+In New Zealand, it is used for respiratory ailments, such as bronchitis, a sore throat, and colds.
 Caution in pregnancy.
 Do not take internally.

 Camphor – Cinnamomum camphora